j-setiawan/solace-orchestra/arch/messaging.md

   * **play_time** - time in future when this note should be played
   * **note** - the midi note number
   * **track** - the track on the game controller that the note will be placed on (1..7)
+  * **duration** - length in time of note (This is needed by the symphony to play the note for the right length, but could also be used on the game controller to show a longer sound...)

 Note that the conductor could send a message per note or even send all notes for the entire song in a single message.